*Disclaimer - Not all synthetic ingredients in products are harmful and not all ‘natural’ ingredients in products are safe.

 “Skin health is so crucial.
 The great thing about the AMPERNA® products are that they have been specially formulated to serve a purpose or skin condition.
 All the ingredients have been chosen to work synergistically for great skin health.”
 Rita, AMPERNA®’s head chemist.

-What I want to talk to you about are Essential Oils.
-Though they smell sweet and sound innocent, essential oils are highly concentrated essences that can cause skin damage and irritation.
+Though essential oils smell sweet and sound innocent, they are highly concentrated essences that can cause skin damage and irritation.

 In saying that, skincare is a science.
 The wellness trend is still going strong, and more and more brands are jumping on the ‘natural’ or ‘clean’ bandwagon.
 So please use caution and do your research before investing in a product as not all ingredients deemed ‘natural’ are necessarily safe for your skin.